-The procedure assumes that you have installed Microsoft's Group Policy Management Console with Service Pack 1 or later.
-The procedure also assumes that you have computers in the Computers group or some other group to which you want to install client software.
-You can drag these computers into a new group that you create.
+This process also assumes that you have computers in the Computers group or some other group to which you want to install client software.
+Optionally, you can drag these computers into a new group that you create.

-On the Windows Taskbar, click Start > Programs > Administrative Tools > Group Policy Management.
+On the Windows Taskbar, click Start > All Programs > Administrative Tools > Group Policy Management.

 In the Active Directory Users and Computers window, in the console tree, right-click the domain, and then click Active Directory Users and Computers.

 In the Active Directory Users and Computers window, select a target organizational unit (OU) under the appropriate domain.

-In the Group Policy Management window, in the console tree, right-click the organizational unit that you created, and then click Create and Link a GPO Here.
+In the Group Policy Management window, in the console tree, right-click the organizational unit that you chose or created, and then click Create and Link a GPO Here.

 You may need to refresh the domain to see a new OU.

 In the New GPO dialog box, in the Name box, type a name for your GPO, and then click OK.

-In the right pane, right-click that GPO that you created, and then click Edit.
+In the right pane, right-click the GPO that you created, and then click Edit.

 Right-click Software installation, and then click New > Package.